-This RA period is JFY 2013-2015, which corresponds to 3 in Fig. 1.
-This period will end at the satellite launch year; research will emphasize algorithm development for post-launch operation (i.e., operation codes) and acquisition of fundamental data for the algorithm development (e.g., in-situ data), and validation preparation for post-launch product evaluation.
-An additional RA will be implemented in the three-year period following this RA, which will emphasize research for validation and application, corresponding to "RA#3" in Fig. 1.
+This RA period is JFY 2016-2018, which corresponds to 3 and 4 in Fig. 1.
+This period will include the satellite launch year; research will emphasize algorithm (processing code) development for post-launch operation, and validation observation for the algorithm improvement and product evaluation, and development of new application schemes to achieve the GCOM-C objectives (Table 1).

-Research plans for this RA are required to fit to the development phase 3.
+Research plans for this RA are required to fit to the development phase 3 and 4.